harumuki/thorsten-hans.com/_posts/2018-03-22-limit-resources-for-containers-using-limitranges-in-kubernetes.md

 ## Introducing Limit Ranges
 You can address the potential issue by defining so-called *LimitRanges* on *Namespaces*.
 The main purpose of a *LimitRange* is to ensure, requests and/or limits are automatically associated with containers based on its specification.
-For demonstrating purpose, let’s create two independent *namespaces* on a Kubernetes cluster.
+For demonstrating purpose, let's create two independent *namespaces* on a Kubernetes cluster.

 ```yaml
 # namespaces.yaml